tgstation-operations/website-v2/readme.md

 - Dismissible sections & alerts
 - Pause space option
 - Convert/support yaml for alerts & nav (allows for stuff to be commented out)
+- Remove unneeded dependencies

+## Known Issues
+- About a billion edge-cases in terms of what `serverinfo.json` returns